Wax gourd: Distribution and habitat

 The wax gourd is native to South and Southeast Asia.
 It is widely grown throughout Asia, including Java and Japan, the places where it is thought to have originated.

 Cultivation

 It is grown in well-drained loam and sandy soils in warm, mild climates, and will not tolerate frosts.
 It is grown in riverbeds or furrows, and needs constant irrigation during the growing season.

 Uses

 Culinary

 The fruit, seeds, buds and young leaves can be eaten cooked, resembling pumpkin or zucchini.
 The gourd can be stored for many months, much like winter squash.

 Ash gourds of the Indian subcontinent have a white coating with a rough texture (hence the name ash gourd).
 Southeast Asian varieties have a smooth waxy texture.
 It is one of the few vegetables available during winter in areas of deciduous vegetation.
-In India, the wax gourd is recognized for its medicinal properties in the Ayurvedic system of medicine.
-It also has significance in spiritual traditions of India and Yoga, where it is identified as a great source of prana.
+In India, the wax gourd is viewed as having medicinal properties in the Ayurvedic system of medicine.
+It is also viewed as having significance in spiritual traditions of India and Yoga, where it is identified as a great source of prana.